Aniket-687/Loan_approval_prediction/README.md

 10.	**Loan_Amount_Term**:	Terms of loan (in months)
 11.	**Credit_History**:	Credit history of individual’s repayment of their debts
 12.	**Property_Area**:	Area of property i.e. Rural/Urban/Semi-urban
-13.	**Loan_Status**:	Status of Loan Approved or not i.e. Y- Yes, N-No
+13.	**Loan_Status**:	Status of Loan Approved or not i.e. Y- Yes, N- No

 ## Objectives

-1. Analyze ride distribution across weekdays and months

-2. Identify peak ride hours and days

-3. Visualize ride category distribution

-4. Determine maximum ride distance trends.
+1. Preprocessing the dataset by handling missing values, encoding categorical variables.
+2. Training and comparing multiple machine learning models to predict loan approval outcomes.
+3. Model performance evaluation using metrics like accuracy.

 ## Dependencies: